jackiehjm/stx-docs/doc/source/contributor/doc_contribute_guide.rst

 This guide provides information that allows you to contribute to the `StarlingX documentation <https://docs.starlingx.io/>`_.

-The information focuses on what it takes to materially contribute to the StarlingX documentation.
 Information common to OpenStack workflow, writing styles, and conventions is not included in this guide.
-You can find that type of information in the `OpenStack Documentation Contributor Guide <https://docs.openstack.org/doc-contrib-guide/index.html>`_.
+Instead refer to the `OpenStack Documentation Contributor Guide <https://docs.openstack.org/doc-contrib-guide/index.html>`_.

 ---------